 Share or Print this page

 The Alzheimer's Association offers a variety of free, high-quality education programs for individuals and families affected by Alzheimer's disease and other types of dementia.
-Explore our upcoming educational programs below.
-Sessions are held live with time for Q&A. Most are offered online; in-person events are in bold and marked with an asterisk (*).
+Explore our on-demand educational programs below.

 Register today by clicking the links below or by calling our 24/7 Helpline at 1.800.272.3900.